sc0ps/oled-sonde-info-display/CONTRIBUTING.md

-# Contributing to OLED Sonde Info Display
+## Contributing to OLED Sonde Info Display

 Thank you for your interest in contributing to **OLED Sonde Info Display**!
-This document outlines guidelines for reporting issues, suggesting features, and submitting pull requests.
+This project is open-source under the **GNU General Public License v3.0 (GPLv3)**, and contributions of all kinds are welcome.

 ---